Does the thought of leaving your pet while you go on vacation makes you anxious?

 At the MelodyMaker Cancun, you can bring your dog or cat, up to 25 lbs., and one per room, to ME Cancún Complete ME All Inclusive by MELIÁ.
 But it will cost you about $150 USD per night, plus a deposit of $350 USD per stay.
 Note: We are currently investigating as it appears that the MelodyMaker Cancun no longer allows pets. :-(

-Aside from those resorts listed above, the fact is that most all-inclusive resorts are NOT pet-friendly.
+Aside from those resorts listed above, the fact is that most all-inclusive resorts are NOT pet-friendly, and even those that allow pets have restrictions on where those pets may accompany you – for example, most won’t allow your pet in the restaurants, by the pool, or on the beach.
 Why?
-Because people who are on vacation don’t want to hear dogs barking in the middle of the night or while they’re enjoying a meal in a restaurant, or relaxing by the pool; complaints from non-pet-included guests are common and you will be asked to control your pet more closely, which can in turn make it difficult for you to relax and enjoy your vacation if you’re constantly headed back to your room to quiet your dog.
+Because people who are on vacation don’t want to hear dogs barking in the middle of the night or while they’re enjoying a meal in a restaurant, or relaxing at the pool or beach; complaints from non-pet-included guests are common and you will be asked to control your pet more closely, which can in turn make it difficult for you to relax and enjoy your vacation if you’re constantly headed back to your room to quiet your dog.

 Even though you love your dog or cat, bringing them on vacation may not be the best option.

 What to do with Your Pet When You Leave for an All-Inclusive Vacation

 Hire a Pet Sitter

 If you fly with your pet (20 lbs. and under), they have to be placed in a pet carrier and shoved under the seat in front of you.
 Medium to larger dogs in kennels are kept in a cargo section near the door of an airplane where baggage is placed.
 Kennels may be mishandled resulting in injury or death.
 It’s better to hire a pet sitter who comes into your home daily or stays in your home and cares for your pet.

 Board Your Pet